 - Complies with the requirements of international trade relations

-- Provides a broad base of technical advisory and monitoring services for producers and manufacturers (This will in turn benefit the consumer.)
+- Provides a broad base of technical advisory and monitoring services for service providers, producers and manufacturers (This will in turn benefit the consumer.)

 - Facilitates presentations, training seminars and workshops to provide information about the development and use of standards in general or specific areas

 - The technical committees comprise of experts in the field that is relevant to the standard in subject.

 - These member experts inlcudes representatives of various organizations such as service providers, producers/manufacturers, government agencies, consumers, educational/research institutions, professionals and special interest groups, who have the experience and expertise to guide the development of standards.

 Why do we need Standards ?

 - form the basis of trade, enhance and encourage trade;

 - provide opportunity for developing countries to compete on the world trade stage by removing technical barriers to trade;

 - form a platform for ensuring the quality of a product;